purpleidea/puppet-gluster/DOCUMENTATION.md

 quite common.
 This only affects a file system that is getting created by this module.
 If you provision a new machine, with a root file system of _ext4_, and the brick you create is a root file system path, then this option does nothing.
+A _btrfs_ option is now available for testing.
+It is not officially supported by GlusterFS, but testing it anyways, and reporting any issues is encouraged.

 ####`xfs_inode64`
 Set _inode64_ mount option when using the _xfs_ fstype.
 Choose _true_ to set.